 8. Can wearing heels affect the growth and development of the baby during pregnancy?

-There is no direct evidence that wearing heels can affect the growth and development of the baby, but it can increase the risk of falls and other injuries, which can indirectly harm the baby.
+There is no direct evidence that wearing heels can affect the growth and development of the baby.
+However, it can increase the risk of falling while pregnant, which can indirectly harm the baby.

 Infographic: Effects Of Wearing Heels During Pregnancy And Tips To Wear Them Safely